rweather/vz200-restoration/README.md

 If anyone has a Dick Smith Cat or a Laser 3000, working or not, and are willing to part with it, then please contact me via [email](mailto:rhys.weatherley@gmail.com).

+I am also looking for the following to complete my set of early 1980's Australian computers:

+* Dick Smith System 80 (TRS-80 clone)
+* Dick Smith Super 80 (this was a kit made in concert with Electronics Australia)
+* Microbee
+* Any odd Electronics Australia or ETI kit computers like DREAM-6800, ETI-660, or EDUC-8

 ## License